 Digitalization And The Human Element — Recap Of The Capital Link Operational Excellence In Shipping Virtual Forum 2020

-By Leigh Jaffe, Director of Corporate Development
+By Leigh Jaffe, VP, Corporate Development

 On June 16th and June 17th, 2020, Nautilus Labs participated in the 10th Annual Capital Link Shipping Forum.
 This year’s forum was centered around operational excellence and best industry practices to drive competitive advantage for owners, operators and key industry players.
 Dialogue in the booth chat rooms and discussions throughout the panels and presentations surfaced several key themes that are top of mind for all industry stakeholders and businesses looking to outperform in today’s market.